1D Dynamic Programming Problems: Classic Patterns

 Books and Courses

-- “Algorithm Design Manual” by Skiena — Chapter 8 (Dynamic Programming) has an excellent problem-driven approach with a catalog of DP problems.
+- “Algorithm Design Manual” by Skiena — Chapter 8 (Dynamic Programming) has an excellent problem-driven approach with a catalog of DP problems and practical war stories from real implementations.
+Skiena emphasizes recognizing DP patterns and knowing when to apply them, which is more useful for interviews than theoretical proofs.

-- “Cracking the Coding Interview” — DP problems in the chapter on recursion and dynamic programming, with step-by-step walkthroughs.
+- “Cracking the Coding Interview” — DP problems in the chapter on recursion and dynamic programming, with step-by-step walkthroughs and interview-specific tips.
+The interview focus means it covers the most common DP patterns and how to explain your approach in an interview setting.

 Online Resources